 This guide is for security and procurement leaders sizing Microsoft threat protection in 2026.
 Read it with the Microsoft security licensing guide and the Microsoft Practice page so the security design and the commercial design stay aligned.

 Threat protection runs through the Defender brand.
 Each product can be bought on its own per user, or you can take the whole set inside a larger Microsoft 365 suite.
+The Microsoft Product Terms govern the entitlements.

 Standalone plans let an E3 estate add only the parts it needs.
 That keeps cost tight when a team wants one or two products rather than the full stack.

 Bundling wins once you would buy three or more Defender products for the same users.
 At that point the E5 Security add on usually costs less than the sum of the standalone seats.
-Microsoft publishes the M365 plan structure that governs this choice.

 The decision turns on coverage breadth.
 A narrow need favors standalone, a broad security mandate favors E5 Security, and a full productivity plus security refresh favors E5.